 We have filed with the SEC a registration statement on Form S-3 under the Securities Act with respect to the securities offered by this prospectus.
 When used in this prospectus, the term "registration statement" includes amendments to the registration statement as well as the exhibits, schedules, financial statements and notes filed as part of the registration statement.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information in the registration statement.
-This prospectus omits information contained in the registration statement as permitted by the rules and regulations of the SEC.
-For further information with respect to us and the securities offered by this prospectus, reference is made to the registration statement.
+This prospectus offered by this prospectus, reference is made to the registration statement.
 Statements herein concerning the contents of any contract or other document are not necessarily complete and in each instance reference is made to the copy of such contract or other document filed with the SEC as an exhibit to the registration statement, each such statement being qualified by and subject to such reference in all respects.